Ralik25/Ralik25/README.md

 ## About Me
 I'm an Electrical Engineering graduate passionate about **Data Science** and **Data Analyst**.
-Bangkit Academy named me their "Distinction Graduate" in Machine Learning.
-I juggle technologies like JavaScript, SQL, TensorFlow, Python, and more.
+I have experience in machine learning.
+Now, I'm learning about cloud computing such as GCP, data engineer and data science.
+As a lifelong learner, I am highly motivated to expand my skills and knowledge in this area.
+I thrive on sharing my expertise and helping others in their professional growth.

 <h3 align="left">Connect with me:</h3>